-During the Financial Year 2019-2020 the Stakeholders Relationship Committee met 2 times on 12th August 2019.
+During the Financial Year 2020-2021 the Stakeholders Relationship Committee met 1 time on 12th August 2020.
 Composition of Stakeholders Relationship Committee and attendance of each Member at the Stakeholders Relationship Committee meetings held during the year:

-Ms. Debjani Ganguly, Non-executive Independent Director is the Chairperson of the Committee and Mr. Lucky Patel, Company Secretary acts as the Compliance officer under this.
-During the year the Company has not received any complaint and Pending complaints as on 31st March, 2020, is Nil.
+Ms. Debjani Ganguly, Non-executive Independent Director is the Chairperson of the Committee and Mr. Lucky Patel, Company Secretary Acts as the Compliance officer under this.
+During the year the Company has not received any complaint and Pending complaints as on 31st March, 2021, is Nil.

-Company had received confirmation from MSEI & CSE informing that no investor complaints pending as on 31st March, 2020 at their end.
+Company had received confirmation from MSEI & CSE informing that no investor complaints pending as on 31st March, 2021 at their end.